TheimerTR/Assets_ZIP_Manager_with_PhysicsFS/docs/index.md

 - PHYSFS_mount(“Name of the asset folder.zip”, NULL, 1)
 - PHYSFS_getErrorByCode(PHYSFS_getLastErrorCode())

-You will need this functions on the ~ModuleAssetsManager():
+You will need this functions on the ~AssetsManager():

 - PHYSFS_deinit();